gthomas2/techxplorer-utils/README.md

 2. --number (-n) the number of user records to create
 3. --domain (-d) the domain used to build email addresses
 4. --course (-c) the short code of a course to enrol the new users (optional)

+More information on the script is available on [this blog post](http://thoughtsbytechxplorer.com/thoughts/2013/07/new-utility-moodle-user-list-creator).

 ## Dependencies ##